 Click on the Dimensions tab to track custom data you want showing in your MonsterInsights dashboard report.

 - Which author’s posts generate the most traffic

-- The keywords you’re using and which ones are doing well in search engines
+- Focus keywords you’re using and which ones are doing well in search engines

-- SEO score tracking to see which blog SEO scores are the most popular
+- SEO score tracking to see which blog SEO scores are performing the best

 - Which categories on your site are clicked the most

 - Which custom post types are the most well-liked by site visitors